ShortLang/ShortLang/README.md

 <br>

-You can also use `&` explicitly to denote the return value.
+You can also use `&` explicitly to denote the return value, if it is not at the end of the function.
 ```
 max a b: {
-    a > b ?
+    a > b ? &a : &b
+    $"this line won't be printed"
 }
 ```